WamdamProject/DDL_generator/README.md

 # Create Django app for a working python script to convert XML to four DDL RDBS schemas: MSSQ, MySQL, SQLite, and PostGreSQL

+*The app is not ready, its in progress.
+You still can use the scripts_original using the Command prompt

 ![image](https://github.com/amabdallah/DDL_generator/blob/master/DDL_Generator.jpg)

 I will deploy the app later on Amazon Web Service